 They will consider it to be bad business to reinvest in their customers.
 The very people that drive profits and who will be asked to bail them out time and time again.

 Morally bankrupt?
-The people can bail big business out, invest in them in the morning and in the evening they will complain they do not have the capital to invest, retool and produce the resources we need to enrich society and combat this Pandemic.
+The people can bail big businesses out, and invest in them in the morning and in the evening they will complain they do not have the capital to invest, retool and produce the resources we need to enrich society and combat this Pandemic.

-Ironically the resources the masses need to exist comfortably are continually being handed over to business and turned into commodities.
+Ironically the resources the masses need to exist comfortably are continually being handed over to businesses and turned into commodities.

 The powers that be are successfully running the United States Postal Service into the ground in order to privatize and profit from it.